joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 The Portable Network Graphics (PNG) format was produced as an open-source alternative to the patented GIF file format.
 PNGs support up to 64-bit color depth, allowing for up to 16 million colors.
-Because PNG is a relatively new format, some older browsers don’t support PNG files.
+Because PNG is a relatively new format, some older browsers don't support PNG files.
 Unlike JPGs, PNGs use lossless compression, which means that none of the image data is lost when the image is saved.
 PNG files also support alpha transparency, which allows for up to 256 levels of transparency.